XayOn/katcr/Readme.rst

     for url, name in result:
         print("{}: {}".format(name, url))

-Just that easy, a normal loop

-*This library also comes with a command line interface and a telegram bot!*
+**This library also comes with a command line interface and a telegram bot!**

 katcr - kickasstorrents command line interface